lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 The following metrics should be modified:

-- `secC2C` & `secR2C` should be modified to only track events that have transactions that need to reach consensus.
+- `secC2C`, `secC2RC` & `secR2C` should be modified to only track events that have transactions that need to reach consensus.
 If this is not done, these metrics will have huge spikes when quiescence is broken.
+TODO: figure out what to do for this now that the consensus module will not be tracking what needs to reach consensus.

 The following metrics should be removed since they would need to be modified, but are not used:

-- `secC2RC`
 - `secSC2T`
 - `secOR2T`
 - `secR2F`